 Church Hall Bookings and Contact Information

 The Church Hall is available for bookings by individuals or groups on a ‘one off’ or a regular basis.
-For details of charges and availability please contact Bob Langford via the ‘Contact’ page.
+We are delighted to be able to offer this facility and for details of charges and availability please contact Bob Langford via the ‘Contact’ page.

 Weddings and Baptisms